-When I think of things to do in Paris, I instantly romanticize about visiting museums, people watching with a cup of coffee and stuffing my face at a bistro.
-What is it about this historical city that conjures up these emotions and desires to eat Pain au Chocolat every day?
+When I think of things to do in Paris, I instantly romanticize visiting museums, people watching with a cup of coffee, and stuffing my face at a bistro.
+What is it about this historical city that conjures up these emotions and desires to eat Pain au Chocolate every day?

 1. The Montparnasse Tower

-You can get an aerial view of the city and see the Eiffel Tower from the Montparnasse Tower!
-Controversial for breaking Paris’ urban landscape, the 59 storey Montparnasse Tower was completed in 1973 and was France’s tallest building ,outside of the Eiffel Tower, until Tour First was renovated in 2011.
+and see the Eiffel Tower from the Montparnasse Tower!
+Controversial for breaking Paris’ urban landscape, the 59-story Montparnasse Tower was completed in 1973 and was France’s tallest building, outside of the Eiffel Tower, until Tour First was renovated in 2011.
 A running theme for all of the major attractions is to get a ticket in advance.
 You will save valuable time avoiding the queues.
 Once you reach the 56th floor; you can take in the view and find out information about the tower and other sites around the city.
 You can go to the 360° viewing platform on the 59th floor that has a Champagne Bar.
 Arrive before sunset and you can watch the city lights go on as the Sun goes down.
-Other major sites around Paris like Notre Dame and the Arc du Triomphe are illuminated too.
-The Eiffel Tower stands out especially when it’s sparkling lights and search beam are switched on at night.
+Other major sites around Paris like Notre Dame and the Arc de Triomphe are illuminated too.
+The Eiffel Tower stands out, especially when its sparkling lights and search beam are switched on at night.
 Related Article – Best Backpackers Hostels in Paris

 Closest Metro Station: Edgar Quinet.

 Out of all the things to do in Paris; the museums are a large part of what defines this cultural Mecca.
 Go to the Louvre and Musee d’Orsay.
 The Louvre is huge and most tourists only go for two exhibits.
 Research the other exhibitions in the Museum and you will find large, serene spaces with beautiful artifacts and not just fight other people (almost literally) to get to see one painting.
 Tickets can be bought in advance and there are various ticket concessions available.
-There are stunning pieces from Egyptian, Roman, Greek, Islamic and other cultures that should be seen.
+There are stunning pieces from Egyptian, Roman, Greek, Islamic, and other cultures that should be seen.
 It is a truly expansive collection and I’d suggest allowing a full day to soak in the treasures.
-The Louvre is closed on Tuesdays and expect it to be busier on Monday’s.
+The Louvre is closed on Tuesdays and expect it to be busier on Mondays.
 This is because the Musee d’Orsay is closed on Monday and their traffic, no doubt, heads to The Louvre.
-Based on a old railway station, the Musee d’Orsay continues to impress where The Louvre left off and is a must see.
-The museum contains an expansive collection of expressionist paintings and a large amount of sculptures amongst a whole host of other treasures including Van Gogh’s self portrait and some fascinating Pointillism paintings.
+Based on an old railway station, the Musee d’Orsay continues to impress where The Louvre left off and is a must-see.
+The museum contains an expansive collection of expressionist paintings and a large number of sculptures amongst a whole host of other treasures including Van Gogh’s self-portrait and some fascinating Pointillism paintings.
 Related Article: Best Luxury Hotels in Paris

-The Musee de l’Orangerie was truly inspiration and awe inspiring.
+The Musee de l’Orangerie was truly inspirational and awe-inspiring.
 The l’Orangerie is home to part of Claude Monet’s Nymphéas (Water Lillies) series.
-The panoramic paintings take up whole walls in the two oval shaped rooms and really let the viewer soak in and immerse themselves in Monet’s vision.
-After tearing yourself from the Water Lilies, head down to the basement where you can find works by French Impressionist masters Renoir, Cezanne, Picasso, Gaugin, Matisse and more.
+The panoramic paintings take up whole walls in the two oval-shaped rooms and let the viewer soak in and immerse themselves in Monet’s vision.
+After tearing yourself from the Water Lilies, head down to the basement where you can find works by French Impressionist masters Renoir, Cezanne, Picasso, Gaugin, Matisse, and more.
 A joint ticket for The Musee de l’Orangerie and Musee d’Orsay can be purchased saving time and money.
 The Musee de l’Orangerie is a small museum compared to the gargantuan Louvre and d’Orsay.
-The well controlled entrance system helps keep the museum calm and peaceful.
+The well-controlled entrance system helps keep the museum calm and peaceful.
 If you are visiting the Musee de l’Orangerie it’s worth noting that the Musee d’Orsay is within walking distance.
-The route takes you along the Siene and through the Tuileries Gardens.
+The route takes you along the Seine and through the Tuileries Gardens.

 Check out some of the cool and cheap tours you could do in Musee de l’Orangerie.